gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     Defaults to "on."
 If "on," a Verlet-scheme simulation will optimize various aspects of the PME and DD algorithms, shifting load between ranks and/or GPUs to maximize throughput.
-Some mdrun features are not compatible with this, and these ignore this option.
+Some :ref:`mdrun <gmx mdrun>` features are not compatible with this, and these ignore this option.

 ``-dlb``